Mxmtoon: 2019–2021: The Masquerade, Dawn, and Dusk

 Maia's debut studio album, The Masquerade, was released on September 17, 2019; the album peaked at number 45 on the US Indie Albums Chart.
-"Prom Dress," the lead single, found considerable usage on social media platform TikTok, where it has been used in over a hundred thousand videos.
+"Prom Dress", the lead single, found considerable usage on social media platform TikTok, where it has been used in over a hundred thousand videos.
 The album's release had been accompanied by 21 Days, a podcast in audio diary format by Spotify that concerned Maia's activities while working on the project in New York City.
 To support the album, Maia embarked on The Masquerade Tour, of North America and United Kingdom, in the same month of the album's release.
 Her first graphic novel, The Adventures Of mxmtoon: The Masquerade, began selling in October 2019.

 In the succeeding month, Maia signed to the label of Kobalt Music Group, under a global publishing deal.
 She released a remix album, The Masquerade (The Edits) soon after, and recorded "Prom Dress" in Simlish, the fictional language used in The Sims games.

-Maia released her first single of 2020, "Fever Dream," in January.
+Maia released her first single of 2020, "Fever Dream", in January.
 "Fever Dream" was followed by EP Dawn in April; accompanying EP Dusk was released in October.
 In an interview given in the interregnum between the releases of the two EPs, Maia detailed an intention to make music that "gracefully said thank you and goodbye" to her past work.
 Dawn and Dusk were soon amalgamated to form album Dawn & Dusk; in the meantime, she also started a daily history podcast, 365 days with mxmtoon.

 Maia was featured in Dork's Hype List of 2020, alongside artists including Girl in Red, Beabadoobee and Maisie Peters.
 In the March of the following year, she was announced as the singing voice for Alex Chen, the protagonist of the Square Enix game Life Is Strange: True Colors.
 An accompanying EP entitled True Colors (from Life is Strange) was released concurrently.

-2022–present: Rising
+2022: Rising

 In February 2022, Maia announced a North American tour for her then-upcoming album Rising, entitled "rising (the tour)"; it was indicated that fellow musician Chloe Moriondo would be joining her in concert.
 She also released "Mona Lisa", which served as the lead single for the album.
 Further tour dates across the United Kingdom, Europe, and Australasia were announced in the following month, with Ricky Montgomery accompanying her on European and British touring dates.

 Rising was released on the twentieth of May, after releases of singles "Sad Disco", "Victim of Nostalgia", and "Coming of Age".
-A deluxe version followed in September.
+A deluxe version followed in September, which includes the song Plastic Pony, which gained streams after it was featured in the film Ruby Gillman, Teenage Kraken.